Extreme ultraviolet lithography: Membrane

+EUV-induced plasma

+EUV lithographic systems using EUV light operate in 1–10 Pa hydrogen background gas.
+The plasma is a source of VUV radiation as well as electrons and hydrogen ions This plasma is known to etch exposed materials.

+In 2023, a study supported at TSMC was published which indicated net charging by electrons from the plasma as well as from electron emission.
+The charging was found to occur even outside the EUV exposure area, indicating that the surrounding area had been exposed to electrons.

+Due to chemical sputtering of carbon by the hydrogen plasma, there can be generation of nanoparticles, which can obstruct the EUV resist exposure.

 Mask defects

 Reducing defects on extreme ultraviolet (EUV) masks is currently one of the most critical issues to be addressed for commercialization of EUV lithography.
 Defects can be buried underneath or within the multilayer stack or be on top of the multilayer stack.
 Mesas or protrusions form on the sputtering targets used for multilayer deposition, which may fall off as particles during the multilayer deposition.
 In fact, defects of atomic scale height (0.3–0.5 nm) with 100 nm FWHM can still be printable by exhibiting 10% CD impact.
 IBM and Toppan reported at Photomask Japan 2015 that smaller defects, e.g., 50 nm size, can have 10% CD impact even with 0.6 nm height, yet remain undetectable.

 Furthermore, the edge of a phase defect will further reduce reflectivity by more than 10% if its deviation from flatness exceeds 3 degrees, due to the deviation from the target angle of incidence of 84 degrees with respect to the surface.
 Even if the defect height is shallow, the edge still deforms the overlying multilayer, producing an extended region where the multilayer is sloped.
 The more abrupt the deformation, the narrower the defect edge extension, the greater the loss in reflectivity.

 EUV mask defect repair is also more complicated due to the across-slit illumination variation mentioned above.
 Due to the varying shadowing sensitivity across the slit, the repair deposition height must be controlled very carefully, being different at different positions across the EUV mask illumination slit.